Calebh101/pwamaker/README.md

-To know more go to pwamaker.rf.gd
+To know more go to https://pwamaker.rf.gd